cpraveen/cpraveen.github.io/comp/conda.md

 ## Install Mayavi: using pip

-Anaconda may not have the latest mayavi, then use pip.
-Make sure you are using pip from anaconda.
+Conda may not have the latest mayavi, then use pip.
+Make sure you are using pip from Conda.

 ```shell
 pip install mayavi